-- A. In accordance with Chapter 120, Florida Statutes, Administrative Procedures Act, this plan shall be made available for public inspection, and a public hearing, if requested, shall be held so that interested members of the public shall be afforded the opportunity to review and comment on the plan. - B. Reimbursement rates shall be established prospectively for each individual provider based on the most recent historic costs, but historic costs shall be limited to allowable percentage increases from period to period, as described in L. below.
-Further, if certain costs are determined by the AHCA Office of Medicaid or the AHCA Office of Audit Services, utilizing the Title XVIII Principles of Reimbursement, CMS PUB.15-1 and this Plan, to exceed the level that a prudent buyer would incur, then the excess costs shall not be reimbursable under the plan. - C. Prospective payment rates shall be established semi-annually on April I and October I. The most current acceptable cost report received by the agency by February I and August I shall be used in the rate-setting process to set rates effective on April I and October I, respectively.
-The rate-setting process is detailed in Section V of this plan.
-The same cost reports used for the April 1, 1998 rate semester or the most current cost report received by August 1, 1998 by the agency shall be used to establish rates effective October 1, 1998 through March 31, 1999. - D. Reimbursement rates shall be calculated separately for two classes.
-The classes shall be based on the four types of ICF/IID care as defined in Rule 59G-4.170 F.A.C.
-The four types of care, listed in ascending order of handicap severity, are Developmental Residential, Developmental Institutional, Developmental Non-ambulatory, and Developmental Medical.
+A. In accordance with Chapter 120, F.S., Administrative Procedures Act (APA), this plan shall be made available for public inspection, and a public hearing, if requested, shall be held so that interested members of the public shall be afforded the opportunity to review and comment on the plan.

+B. Reimbursement rates shall be established prospectively for each individual provider based on the most recent historic costs, but historic costs shall be limited to allowable percentage increases from period to period, as described in section IV.L. of this plan.
+Further, if certain costs are determined by the Florida Medicaid program or the Florida Medicaid Division of Audit Services, utilizing the Title XVIII Principles of Reimbursement, CMS PUB.15-1 and this plan, to exceed the level that a prudent buyer would incur, then the excess costs shall not be reimbursable under the plan.

+C. Prospective payment rates shall be established annually on July 1.
+The most current acceptable cost report received by AHCA by February l shall be used in the rate setting process to set rates effective on July 1.

+D. Reimbursement rates shall be calculated separately for the following two levels of reimbursement:

+1. Intermediate Care Facility Level of Reimbursement One - A reimbursement level for recipients who are ambulatory or self-mobile using mechanical devices and are able to transfer themselves without human assistance, but may require assistance and oversight to ensure safe evacuation.

+2. Intermediate Care Facility Level of Reimbursement Two - A reimbursement level for recipients who are capable of mobility only with human assistance or require human assistance to transfer to or from a mobility device.

 Developmental Residential and Developmental Institutional shall constitute one class for reimbursement purposes, while Developmental Non-ambulatory and Developmental Medical shall constitute the other.
-All providers must allocate costs by the four types of care in their cost reports.
-The agency shall monitor placements of clients to determine whether discrimination against clients with higher cost or more complex service needs is occurring.
-If the agency determines that such placement discrimination is occurring, this plan may be amended to provide for payments based on four types of care.
+All providers shall allocate costs by the two levels of care in their cost reports.
+AHCA shall monitor placements of clients to determine whether discrimination against clients with higher cost or more complex service needs is occurring.
+If AHCA determines that such placement discrimination is occurring, this plan may be amended to provide for payments based on four types of care.